vinitapenmatsa/Triangle-Challenge/README.md

 # Implementation Details

-using Java + Spring boot to implement this challenge simply because spring boot is easy to setup and offers a wide variety of features for building services and web applications.<br>
+I have used Java + Spring boot to implement the solution simply because spring boot is easy to setup and offers a wide variety of features for building services and web applications.<br>

 Application Exposes 2 APIs<br>
 - getTriangleType :<br>